AtomicProf/NIHCloudLab/SignUp/extramural_account_registration.md

 |----------------|----------------|
 |Button to click|![initial nih login page](/images/signon.png)|

-5. If you find your university or organiztion log register with that account
+5. If you find your university or organiztion register with that account
 6. Otherwise create a Login.Gov account and sign on with that.
 7. Instructions for both are below.